ncatlab/nlab-content/pages/2/6/8/4/24862/content.md

 * [[type theory with shapes]]
 * [[simplicial type theory]]
 * [[cubical type theory]]
 * Any dependent type theory with an infinite sequential hierarchy of [[Russell universes]] but no separate type judgment.
-This includes the theory presented in the [[HoTT book]].
-The Russell universes are indexed by the natural numbers, which have to be provided as a primitive in a separate layer specifically containing the natural numbers, whether defined through second-order [[Peano arithmetic]], [[set theory]], or [[dependent type theory]].
+This includes [[book HoTT]], the theory presented in the [[HoTT book]].
+The Russell universes are indexed by the [[natural numbers]], which have to be provided as a primitive in a separate layer specifically containing the natural numbers.

 ## References